 External Evidences for the Trustworthiness of the New Testament

-The external evidences are evidences outside the Bible itself that help to establish the historicity of people, places, things and events mentioned in Holy Scripture.
+The external evidences are evidences outside the Bible itself that help to establish the historicity of people, places, things, and events mentioned in the Holy Scripture.
 Unlike the evidences supporting Old Testament facts, which are usually obtained by digging ancient sites, the evidences for the historicity of the New Testament are gathered mostly from testimony and documents written by authors other than the Bible writers themselves.
-Of course, objects other than inscriptions and written documents (such as coins, potteries and others) had also been found, and they helped not only to identify people and ancient places, but also to situate them in their proper time and setting.
-To illustrate the trustworthiness of the New Testament as historical documents, extra-biblical evidences will be given firstly for the Gospels (Matthew, Mark, Luke and John), and secondly for The Acts of the Apostles.
+Of course, objects other than inscriptions and written documents (such as coins, potteries, and others) had also been found, and they helped not only to identify people and ancient places but also to situate them in their proper time and setting.
+To illustrate the trustworthiness of the New Testament as historical documents, extra-biblical evidences will be given firstly for the Gospels (Matthew, Mark, Luke, and John), and secondly for The Acts of the Apostles.

 A. EVIDENCES FOR CHRIST

 Here we shall briefly summarize the extra-biblical evidences for Christ, the most important figure in New Testament literature.
 The historicity of our Lord has recently been challenged by many skeptics, but it was never doubted by any ancient historian.
 This skepticism, which started only at the end of the 18th century, appears to be a modern aberration.

 FLAVIUS JOSEPHUS (A.D.
 37-100) was a well-known Jewish historian.
 In The Antiquities of the Jews, he wrote: